Sivolc2/exocortex/repo_src/backend/README_backend.md

-# Backend Documentation
+# Backend

+This is the backend API built with FastAPI, following a functional-core, imperative-shell architecture.

+## Features

+- **Database**: SQLAlchemy ORM with SQLite for development, easily configurable for PostgreSQL.
+- **Item Management**: CRUD operations for items (legacy feature).
+- **Chat Interface**: "Chat with your Docs" feature using OpenRouter to answer questions based on local documents.
-This backend implements a functional-core architecture using FastAPI and SQLAlchemy (with SQLite as the default database).
-It follows SOLID principles and provides a clean separation between pure functions and side effects.
+- **Architecture**: Clear separation between pure functions and side effects.

 ## Architecture

-The backend is structured into several key components:

-- **`main.py`**: FastAPI application entrypoint, global configurations, and API routers.
-- **`database/`**: SQLAlchemy models, database connection setup (`connection.py`), and table initialization logic (`setup.py`).
-- **Data**: Pydantic schemas for data validation and serialization (located in `data/`).
 - **Functions**: Pure functions for business logic (located in `functions/`).
 - **Pipelines**: Orchestration of pure functions and side effects (located in `pipelines/`).
 - **Adapters**: Wrappers for database CRUD operations, external API calls, and other side effects (located in `adapters/`).
+- **`llm_chat/`**: Contains the logic for the "Chat with your Docs" feature, including the OpenRouter API interface.

 ## Setup

-1. Create and activate a virtual environment:
+1. Create a virtual environment:
 ```bash
 python -m venv .venv
 source .venv/bin/activate  # On Windows: .venv\Scripts\activate